ShawnSWu/BankingPortal-Microservice/README.md

 Due to time constraints, plaintext transmission is currently used in Brokers for faster development.
 It should be encryption in the future.
 * Improve CI/CD pipeline and K8S:
-The configuration of CircleCI and Kubernetes (K8S) for continuous integration and continuous deployment (CI/CD) is still incomplete and requires further refinement.
+The configuration of CircleCI and minikube (K8S) for continuous integration and continuous deployment (CI/CD) is still incomplete and requires further refinement.

 # My experience